streamlink/streamlink/docs/cli.rst

     [cli][info] Starting player: vlc

 The default player is `VLC <http://videolan.org/>`_, but it can be easily changed using the ``--player`` argument.
-It is recommended to create a `Configuration file`_ for arguments you wish to be used everytime.
+It is recommended to create a `Configuration file`_ for arguments you wish to be used every time.

 Full list of command line arguments
 -----------------------------------